django-cms/django-cms/docs/getting_started/tutorial.rst

 *****************************
-Creating your first CMS page!
+Creating your first CMS Page!
 *****************************

 That's it, now the best part: you can start using the CMS!